Lethality Assessment Program

 Program Description

-To address the rise in domestic violence related deaths, Dutchess County implemented the Lethality Assessment Program, developed by the Maryland Network to End Domestic Violence.
-The program identifies victims of domestic violence at risk of being seriously injured or killed by their abusers, and connects them to services.
-Law enforcement officials complete an 11-question screening tool at the scene of a domestic incident to identify high-risk victims and refer them to a domestic violence service provider directly following the incident.
+To address the rise in domestic violence related deaths, in 2014 Dutchess County’s Universal Response to Domestic Violence Committee implemented the Lethality Assessment Program, created by the Maryland Network to End Domestic Violence.
+The program identifies victims of domestic violence at risk of being seriously injured or killed by their abusers and connects them to services.
+Law enforcement officials complete an 11-question screening tool using the answers victims provide at the scene of a domestic incident, identifying if they are high danger, and refer them to a domestic violence service provider directly following the incident.
 This instant connection with an advocate provides victims with immediate safety planning, assistance navigating the criminal justice system, and access to services, such as a 24-hour crisis hotline, court advocacy, and one-on-one counseling.

-Police departments in Dutchess County train officers to initiate the Lethality Assessment screen after responding to calls for service involving current or former intimate partners, where there is the potential for danger, based on officers’ expertise or experience.
-If the screening tool makes a “high danger” assessment, the officer will advise the victim that they may be in immediate danger and that people in their situation have been killed.
-The officer requests that the victim speak with an advocate, and calls the domestic violence hotline.
-If the victim agrees, the officer remains with the victim while the advocate gathers pertinent information, provides immediate crisis intervention, assesses safety needs, and creates a plan for follow up after the officer leaves.
+In 2024, Dutchess County altered the model under the oversight of the Universal Response to Domestic Violence Committee, which consists of agency leaders working in domestic violence throughout the county, including Dutchess County Sheriff’s Office, police departments, service providers, etc. The screen includes additional questions to include strangulation and stalking risk factors.
+In conjunction with the Committee, the Sheriff’s Office trains police officers in Dutchess County to initiate the Lethality Assessment screen on-scene after responding to all calls for service involving current or former intimate partners.
+If the score of the screening tool makes a “high danger” assessment, the officer will advise the victim they may be in immediate danger of lethality, and people in their similar situation have been killed.
+The officer then calls the domestic violence hotline and asks the victim to speak with an advocate.
+If the victim agrees, the advocate gathers pertinent information, provides immediate crisis intervention, assesses safety needs, and creates a plan for follow up after the officer leaves.

-If a victim who is assessed as high danger declines to speak to an advocate, the officer will express concern for the victim’s safety, provide contact information for the police, inform the victim about domestic violence services, and obtain permission for an advocate to follow up with the victim.
+If a victim who is assessed as high danger declines to speak to an advocate, the officer will express concern for the victim’s safety, provide contact information for police and domestic violence services, and notify them an advocate will follow up at a later time.

 Advocates are Family Services employees, a local non-profit, who are specially trained to provide follow up and comprehensive services to victims.
-In addition to immediate safety planning, advocates assist victims with referrals, crisis counseling, shelter placement, and other services following a police officer referral.
-Advocates also help victims navigate the criminal justice system, assisting with filing an order of protection, completing court paperwork, or filing a police report.
-Law enforcement also follow up with all victims deemed to be in high danger within 96 hours of the incident to assess their safety, ensure connection with services, and offer support.
+In addition to immediate safety planning, advocates assist victims with referrals, crisis counseling, shelter placement, and other services.
+Advocates also help victims navigate the criminal justice system, assisting with filing an order of protection, completing court paperwork, and filing a police report.
+Law enforcement follow up with all victims deemed to be in high danger within 96 hours of the incident to assess their safety, ensure connection with services, and offer support.

 Funding